arikast/mascii-quickstart/README.md

  g     F     E     D
 ```

-Notice how we've used parentheses in the bass line to isolate the pitch shift basis changes from the surrounding piece.
-That way we don't have to write subsequent ! marks to jump back to the desired octave range.
+Notice how we've used parentheses for the chords to insulate the surrounding bass line from the chordal pitch shift basis changes.
+That way we don't have to write subsequent ! marks to jump back to the desired octave range for subsequent notes.

 ## Lyrics
 Let's add lyrics to Oh Susanna: